 Any agriculture policy proposed by the Government must increase support for cover crops.

 Improving the SOM and soil carbon levels in UK soils should be a priority for the government.
 Not only would such an approach increase yields but it would also help mitigate the impacts of climate change by helping to sequester carbon and reduce emissions.

-Soil protection is one of our top manifesto asks for all parties.
+Soil protection is one of our top asks for future UK farming policy post Brexit.